Tsuyoshi6322/Polygons-P/README.md

 # Polygons-P (Uni project)

+The CLI based program that calculates the area and perimeter polygons defined by the user.

 ---
 ## Main functionality
-Calculate the area and perimeter of trapezoidal figures specified by the user with four points (*x*, *y*).
+Calculate the area and perimeter of polygons specified by the user with four points (*x*, *y*).
 The data is read from an input file "data.txt" or entered by the user and appended to the input file.

 The results are output to the same file.